UKCloud/documentation/articles/vmware/vmw-how-create-dhcp-pool.md

     ![Add DHCP button](images/vmw-vcd10.1-btn-add-dhcp.png)

-6. In the *Add DHCP Pool* dialog box, select the network to which you want to apply the DHCP pool, then define an IP range for the pool.
+6. In the *Add DHCP Pool* dialog box, define an IP range for the pool.
 You can leave the lease times as default or change them.

     ![Add DHCP Pool dialog box](images/vmw-vcd10.1-add-dhcp-pool.png)